 - 1 teaspoon vanilla extract

-With your oven rack in the center to top 2/3 bake at 350°F for 16-17 minutes.
+- With your oven rack positioned in the upper 1/3 of the oven bake at 350°F for 16-17 minutes.
 The edges should just be beginning to brown, but the centers will still be very soft.